murthymalini/full-stack-web-app-project/README.md

 * Harmeet Kaur
 * Emi Babu

- (add the heroku link here, if we deploy)

 ## Summary

 This is an internactive Web Dashboard of US death rates and death causes (per 100,000 in population) for every state in the United States for 8 years (2010-2017) based on data from the Center for Disease Control (CDC), supplemented with data for state coordinates and state codes.